-Dr. Hagenlocher has a broad interest in climate change adaptation, disaster risk reduction, and public health.
-Much of his work focuses on developing concepts and methods for the assessment of vulnerability and risk at different scales and the evaluation of risk reduction and adaptation options (including ecosystem-based approaches) in the context of global environmental and societal change.
-Next to his involvement in multiple projects (e.g. DELTAS, WORLD RISK REPORT, GLASCA-V, GLOBEDROUGHT, UD-RASP, EbA Guidebook etc), he supports the section heads in the application for new research grants, supervises team members, guest scientists, master students, and interns, and is actively involved in teaching activities.
+Dr. Hagenlocher has a broad interest in human-environmental interaction, disaster risk reduction, and climate change adaptation.
+Much of his work focuses on developing novel concepts and methods for the assessment of drivers, hotspots and dynamics of vulnerability and risk associated with natural hazards at different scales, and the evaluation of risk reduction and adaptation options in the context of global environmental and societal change.
+At UNU-EHS, Dr. Hagenlocher currently manages the UNU contributions to three transdisciplinary research projects (ARIMA, GlobeDrought, GLASCA-V), and is involved in multiple other projects in the field of vulnerability and risk research.
+In addition, he supports the section heads in the application for new research grants, supervises team members, visiting scientists, and master students.

-In 2016, he was awarded the Förderpreis Geoinformatik by the Technische Universität München (TUM, Germany) for his PhD research, following the Sustainability Award for outstanding research in the field of sustainable development within the context of his M.Sc. thesis by the University of Tuebingen in 2011.
+Dr. Hagenlocher has received multiple awards for his research, including the the “Förderpreis Geoinformatik” by the Technische Universität München (Germany) for his PhD research in 2016, and the “Sustainability Award” for outstanding research in the field of sustainable development within the context of his MSc research by the University of Tuebingen (Germany) in 2011.